Pinjasaur/nudge/README.md

 # nudge

-`write` your buddies a random message
+`write` your buddies a random message. `nudge` works by checking who's online (via `who`), filtering it to users you specify, and sending each one of them a randomly selected message (via `write`) from an array of messages you specify.

+> **NOTE:** this script is developed in an envrionment with RHEL 7.2 and bash
+> 4.2.46.
+It _should_ work in other environments, but your mileage may vary.

 ## Usage

+To execute, simply do `/path/to/nudge`.

 You'll want to configure the `$users` variable to specify the usernames that you're looking to message.
 Since it's being piped directly to `grep` you'll want to delimit them with pipes (`|`) for a proper regex.